You are here

 There are many products purported to contain cannabinoids for pets but there are currently no Health Canada approved cannabis pet products on the market.
 Given the potential benefits, Health Canada has begun approving clinical trials to study the therapeutic implications of medical cannabinoids for pets.
 “We’re encouraged by the measured approach taken by Health Canada,” says the ABVMA’s Registrar, Dr. Darrell Dalton.
 “It’s in the best interest of pet owners, companion animals, and veterinary professionals to have legislative framework that supports industry bringing safe, efficacious, non-psychoactive products to the market that veterinarians can prescribe with confidence.”

 Veterinarians are still the best resource for information regarding medical cannabinoids for companion animals.
-With legalization, the ABVMA anticipates an increased interest in medical cannabinoids for pets and, in the interests of animal health and welfare, are encouraging pet owners to engage their veterinarian, to talk about the risks, as well as the progress being made in medical cannabinoid research.
+With legalization, veterinary practices across Canada have seen increased interest in medical cannabinoids for pets and, in the interests of animal health and welfare, are encouraging pet owners to engage their veterinarian, to talk about the risks, as well as the progress being made in medical cannabinoid research.